 - Secure your belongings.
 To protect yourself against any human-related threats, make sure to secure all your belongings at all times.
 Even if there are very few people on the beach, it is best to keep all essential items near you.
 Better yet, do not bring anything that is not worth losing.

 - Check signs.
 Some beaches, particularly those that are developed and maintained somehow, have signboards that tell you the meaning of the color of flags hoisted if any.
 The color scheme may be different for different beaches so make sure that you are clear on what each color means.
 Take precaution based on the color of the flag that is up and its meaning.

 - Check the weather.
 It is best if you can check the weather reports even before you go to the beach.
 You would not want to be caught outside near the water if there is a possibility of lighting.

 - Choose your spot well.
-Whether you know how to swim or not, it is good to choose a spot that is safe for you.
+Whether you know how to swim or not, it is good to choose a place that is safe for you.
 The safest spots are usually those that are in shallow water and those that are near any lifeguard.
-Never go for secluded areas where it will be difficult for anyone to help you should you need it.
+Never go to secluded areas where it will be difficult for anyone to help you should you need it.

 - Be aware.
 Do not be unaware of your surroundings.
 Always be alert and watch out for any danger.
 Being mindful will be beneficial not only for you but also for anyone who is with you, even for other people on the beach that you may not know.
 Being alert and aware will help you warn other people of possible dangers or also call for help if others need it.